Drive to the Sahyadris

 In the evening we headed back to the fort area and went towards a village where we discovered a large colony of Indian Fruit Bats.
 We also spotted a few more birds in this area like the Red-breasted Flycatcher, Lesser Goldenback, Plum-headed Parakeet, Crested Bunting, Common Kingfisher and Baya Weaver.

-Karni Palace: The hotel is located in the main market of Kelwara, a small town seven km away from the Kumbhalgarh fort.
+Karni Palace: The hotel is located in the main market of Kelwara, a small town next to the Kumbhalgarh fort.
 The rooms are clean albeit a bit old fashioned, the staff is excellent and always happy to assist.
 The food is delicious and we would recommend this place as a value for money stay option.

 Phone: 099 501 593 01, 094 149 263 97